Eppo-exp/eppo-docs/docs/feature-flags/sdks/client-sdks/javascript.md

 });
 ```

-After initialization, the SDK begins polling Eppo’s API at regular intervals to retrieve the most recent experiment configurations such as variation values and traffic allocation.
+During initialization, the SDK sends an API request to Eppo to retrieve the most recent experiment configurations such as variation values and traffic allocation.
 The SDK stores these configurations in memory so that assignments are effectively instant.
 If you are using the SDK for experiment assignments, make sure to pass in an assignment logging callback (see [section](#define-an-assignment-logger-experiment-assignment-only) below).

 <br />